 Meanwhile, what I am seeing anecdotally is a 5% to 15% discount in ad buy costs today vs two weeks ago.

 Yet while ad costs are down – lead-generation conversions are not, at least not for my current clients running FB remarketing ads.
 Mostly SaaS firms.

-SaaS and tech entrepreneurs – and especially tech consultancies – are usually reluctant to buy ads.
+SaaS and tech entrepreneurs – and especially tech consultancies – are usually reluctant to buy ads((With the exception of Series A/B/C+ funded startups; for them, the growth phase reluctance to invest in advertising gives way to basically throwing enormous amounts of cash at Google and Facebook and seeing what sticks.)).
 One list reader published a research study in which he found that an unusually low number of consulting firms pursue digital advertising as a lead generation strategy.
 The number was something like 1 in 63 at the time that I got a glimpse of the research.
 If 45 of 65 consultancies had the gumption to pursue it, it would, of course, be less attractive.

 So even before coronavirus, digital advertising has been an opportunity for niche firms selling complex products and services in a B2B context.
 Not a strike it rich opportunity, nor a low-hanging fruit one.
 But something that, properly implemented, can improve the effectiveness and reach of inbound and outbound marketing funnels.

 Add in lower costs and you probably see where I’m going with this – there’s an opportunity now for lean, scrappy digital advertising.
 Lean and scrappy as in $500/month.